hypertidy/vapour/cran-comments.md

 ## Reverse dependencies

-lazyraster passes check with this version
+{lazyraster} passes check with this version